Source: Andreas Szerbakowski

 When Ariel Kaye, our Founder and CEO, set out to give the world a better night’s sleep, she knew it would have to start with the best fabric: soft, breathable, durable cotton.
 Also known as nature’s most beloved plant.
-So in January 2014, Parachute launched with a core assortment of Bedding made with premium, long-staple Egyptian cotton.
+So in January 2014, Parachute launched with a core assortment of Bedding made with 100%, long-staple Egyptian cotton.

 But what, exactly, makes Egyptian cotton the cream of the crop?
 There are other types of cotton, after all.
 Here we break down why we sought cotton from this region and how it makes the Parachute difference.

 Cotton is famously smooth and soft, two qualities that are essential for a great night’s sleep.
 However, what you may not know is that cotton is also breathable.
 This means cotton Sheets don’t trap heat – so long night sweats!
 Add low maintenance to the list of benefits because pure cotton is odor resistant and machine washable, so you can launder the fabric every seven to ten days.
 Cotton Bedding also maintains its shape well (that Fitted Sheet will actually stay fitted) and is extremely durable, so you can rest assured your investment will last.